 Full audited consolidated accounts:

-See below for the University’s approved Annual Financial Statements for the years ended 31 July 2011 and 31 July 2012
+See below for the University’s approved Annual Financial Statements.

 - About the Board of Governors